alienresident/Video-Portfolio/README.md

 ### Escaping or Substituting Characters in File and Folder Names
 In the `names.txt` you can escape or substitute characters.
 As it's can be problematic to have spaces in filenames underscores `_` are convert to HTML non-breaking spaces `&nbsp;`.
-The pipe `\` acts as a divider and you can use regular expressions here too.
+The pipe `|` acts as a divider between what to look for and what to replace it with.
+You can use [regular expressions](http://www.php.net/manual/en/reference.pcre.pattern.syntax.php) on the first half if you wish.

 	/_/|&nbsp;